Shrinidhi1/New-User-Engagement-Challenge/README.md

 most pressing challenges using machine learning and AI.
 It connects data scientists with organisations, and provides a place to learn, hone your skills and find a job. <br>
 Competition link: https://zindi.africa/competitions/zindi-new-user-engagement-prediction-challenge

+## Ranking
+Currently at rank 40 out of 972